VR Device Management

 - Users cannot use the VR devices for any other purpose except work.

-- Content and apps are remotely delivered on the VR devices.
+- Content and apps are remotely delivered on VR management devices.

 - Instructors or IT admins can remotely view the VR screen from their computer browser using the remote screen sharing functionality.

 - Reduced device maintenance time and costs.
 Preventing VR headsets from being used for recreational or experimental use will help in curbing accidents and malfunctions.